Google Disables Discover Report Hack for Desktop vs Mobile Insights in GSC

 This constraint is particularly timely because Google is actively testing and potentially rolling out Discover to desktop users.
 Not knowing how and what content works in different user environments stifles holistic optimization of performance evaluation and cross-device enhancement.
 Strategically, marketers risk missing key gaps in tracking user behavior or activity that could inform navigation, interaction, and even content design for desktop users.

 The heightened attention regarding the recently removed hack that momentarily displayed desktop versus mobile performance metrics underscores the need for improved transparency and advanced reporting within Google Search Console.
 Although Google has not explicitly stated whether a desktop-specific filter will be added, industry responses indicate a need for one.
 With the continuous testing of Discover functionality on desktop and its prospective widespread adoption, the likelihood of an official reporting update is almost guaranteed.
-Being able to access device-specific Discover data will be crucial for digital marketing departments aiming to maintain a competitive edge and develop targeted strategies across various platforms.
+Accessing device-specific Discover data will be crucial for digital marketing departments aiming to maintain a competitive edge and develop targeted strategies across various platforms.

 Looking Ahead: How to Prepare